MooersLab/pymolsnips/README.md

 RStudio supports [RNotebooks](https://bookdown.org/yihui/rmarkdown/notebook.html) written in R Markdown.
 R Markdown supports literate programming.
-R and its predecessor S have been used for literate programming for over two decades via Sweave, Rweave, and Knitr packages.
+R and its predecessor S have been used for literate programming for over two decades via *Sweave*, *Rweave*, and *Knitr* packages.
-Many books have been assembled using Knitr.
+Many books have been assembled using *Knitr*.

 There are several recent books about literate programming in R.